linnykoleh/Spring/Notes.md

   - When using a configuration without `web.xml`, a configuration class that extends `AbstractDispatcherServletInitializer` or `AbstractAnnotationConfigDispatcherServletInitializer` must be declared
   - Defined by `WebApplicationInitializer` or `web.xml`
   - Creates separate “servlet” application context
+  - Spring MVC has a JSP tag library that enables data binding and themes.

 ![alt text](images/handout/Screenshot_56.png "Screenshot_56")